Omniroo/website/content/_index.md

 {{< features-section
     title="Streamline Your Business Operations"
-    description="Discover how Omniroo automates your customer lifecycle with powerful integration features."
+    description="Start to automate your customer lifecycle with elegant data sync by Omniroo."
 >}}

 {{< feature